- Strengthen Your Chances

 - Your Plan to Get Into College

-Here are some key things to do this fall to be ready to apply to college next fall.
+Your junior year of high school is an important year because it’s the last full year of high school colleges evaluate.
+Here is a junior year college checklist and some key things to do this fall to get ready to apply to college next fall.

 1. Continue to do well and challenge yourself in all of your classes.

+One of the best tips for junior year is “challenge yourself academically.”
 When colleges evaluate your application, they consider the "strength of curriculum" on your transcript.
 They want to see that you took advantage of the variety of courses available to you and did well in them.
+Make sure your class schedule junior year includes some honors or AP courses in subjects in which you excel.

 2. Commit to and show initiative in activities outside the classroom.

-The activities outside the classroom in which you are involved can help colleges see what talents, expertise and interests you have beyond academics.
+Your activities outside the classroom can help colleges see what talents, expertise and interests you have beyond academics.
 Focus on one or two activities that genuinely interest you and through which you can demonstrate initiative, commitment, accomplishment and leadership.
-Many colleges consider the quality and depth of an applicant’s extracurricular activities over the number of activities in which the applicant participates.
+Many colleges consider the quality and depth of an applicant’s extracurricular activities over the number of activities on their application.

 3. Meet with your counselor to discuss college planning.